fontysrobotics/ARMinor-2020-Robocupatwork/README.md

 4:git push

-**This project is one of the deliverables of the [ROSIN EP FREROS project] (https://www.rosin-project.eu/ftp/freros).
+**This project is one of the deliverables of the [ROSIN EP FREROS project](https://www.rosin-project.eu/ftp/freros).
 It was developed for the Adaptive Robotics minor of Fontys University of Applied Sciences which aims to be one of the best ROS and Robotics education center's in the Netherlands.**